-Learn how to crochet magic circle to start your crochet in the round.
-Sometimes referred to as the magic ring, the magic circle technique will allow you to close up the hole created of crocheting in the round.
+Learn how to crochet magic circle to start your crochet project in the round.
+The magic circle technique is sometimes referred to as the magic ring, or magic loop.
+Whatever you call this method, it allows you to close up the hole when crocheting in the round.

 You can get a peek at the little Toddler Sun Hat I crocheted for my youngest.
-I used the magic circle to start her hat and I definitely didn’t want any holes at the top of her head.
+I used the magic circle, it’s my favorite way to start a hat.

-The magic circle technique works well with any weight yarn and compatible crochet hook.
+You can use any weight yarn and compatible crochet hook.
 Shown in the photo tutorial is #4 medium worsted weight yarn and size 4mm (G) crochet hook.

 For this video tutorial I used:

 5mm crochet hook, I love Furls ergonomic crochet hooks!

 Yarn needle to weave in ends when you finish.

 You can watch exactly how it’s made, check out the Magic Circle Video Tutorial below.